Tap here to get 5 Secrets to Stress Free Dinners

 3 tablespoons all purpose flour, 1/2 cup chicken broth, 2 1/2 cups whole milk, 1/2 teaspoon kosher salt, dash black pepper, 1/2 teaspoon garlic powder

 • Bring the gravy to a simmer.
-Stirring frequently, allow the gravy to thicken, about 5 to 8 minutes.
+Stirring frequently, allow the gravy to thicken, about five to eight minutes.
 Taste the gravy, adding more salt and pepper if needed.

 • Serve the gravy over the hot steaks and enjoy.